nodumo/scala_bank_app/README.md

 I took the basic stipulation and sought to demonstrate how best the problem could be modelled as a real application solution in two days time and came about 90% of the way there.

+Yes, firing up NodeJS  and using MomentJS and an JS array as a transactions store would have been easier!
+However, I am of the strong opionion that software is better when it is manatainable, good types, seperation of concerns, and types make sofware a lot easier to understand and maintain!

+Because as of recent I have been learning some Scala, I have decided to push myself attemptin to solve this challenge in the Scala way!

 # Application design pattern used
 1. Onion Architecture
 2. Domain Driven Design